fibre-ether/python-ray-tracer/README.md

 # Python ray tracer
 A simple ray tracer made in python (WIP)

-This is just a basic implementation of a ray tracer I made as a project, nothing serious.
+This is just a basic implementation of a ray tracer I made as a project.

 Only diffuse, metal and light materials implemented.
 Multi-core processing used to speed up rendering.